 - 12.1.20.
 A Protection Profile (PP) describes the security functionality that must be included in a Common Criteria evaluation to meet a range of defined threats.
 PPs also define the activities to be taken to assess the security functions of a product.
 Agencies can have confidence that a product evaluated against an AISEP or GCSB approved PP addresses the defined threats.
 Approved PPs are published on the AISEP Evaluated Product List. - 12.1.21.
 The introduction of PP's is to reduce the time required for evaluation, compared with the traditional approach to allow the AISEP to keep pace with the rapid evolution, production and release of security products and updates.
 Cryptographic security functionality is included in the scope of evaluation against an approved Protection Profile. - 12.1.22.
 To facilitate the transition to AISEP approved Protection Profiles, a cap of Evaluation Assurance Level (EAL) 2 applies for all traditional AISEP (EAL based evaluations), including for technologies with no existing approved Protection Profile.
 EAL 2 is considered to represent a sensible trade-off between completion time and meaningful security assurance gains. - 12.1.23.
 Evaluations conducted in other nations' Common Criteria schemes will continue to be recognised by the GCSB under the AISEP. - 12.1.24.
-Some High Assurance evaluations continue to be conducted in European Approved Testing Facilities and continue to use the EAL rating scheme. - 12.1.25.
+Some High Assurance evaluations continue to be conducted in European Approved Testing Facilities and use the EAL rating scheme.
+ASD run an independent High Assurance Evaluation scheme which is not related to AISEP or an EAL rating. - 12.1.25.
 It is important that Agencies check the evaluation has examined the security enforcing functions by reviewing the target of evaluation/security target and other testing documentation. - 12.1.26.
 The UK utilises several product evaluation schemes such as the CESG Assisted Products Service (CAPS), CESG Assured Service (CAS) and IT Security Evaluation Criteria (ITSEC).
 Agencies should consult the GCSB if further clarity on the utilisation of these evaluation schemes and products is required.